 Depending on what you’re looking to get out of your internship experience, you could pick from three different types of internship opportunities that are focused on business: core internships, career internships, or research internships.

-Well, on a core internship, you can get involved in a variety of business tasks that touch on different spheres fieldwork.
+Well, on a core internship, you can get involved in a variety of business tasks that touch on different spheres of fieldwork.
 For example, you can engage with community members to develop projects that’ll add to business development in their area, plan classroom activities that add to children’s education and build on their future business potential, or facilitate alternative income generation workshops for local women to contribute to gender equality within the country’s business sector.

 As a core intern, you’ll also have additional opportunities to hone your leadership and marketing skills, through tasks like planning and leading skills development workshops, or helping to develop marketing material.
 All the while, you’ll receive guidance and support from a remote internship supervisor.